 A key result of analysing your on-page SEO success will be page traffic.
 If the webpage you’ve optimised is ranking for its target keywords, then you should be seeing an influx of traffic.
 Without any increase in traffic for your page, then unfortunately it means your SEO efforts have been unsuccessful.

 Of course, the ultimate goal of increased website traffic is increased revenue, and whilst you may see an increased traffic of 250% to your page within those six-months, it doesn’t really mean anything if enquiries or sales haven’t increased.
-If this happens to ever be the case, it may be worth looking at the page’s written content again, or try to encourage more reviews, testimonials and/or case studies.
+If this happens to ever be the case, it may be worth looking at the page’s content again, or try to encourage more reviews, testimonials and/or case studies.

-External factors for on-page SEO
+External factors of on-page SEO

 One of the key issues of having webpage traffic as a metric for SEO analysis is that there are a number of external factors that can influence it, as well as the on-page SEO you have carried out.

 Firstly, Google likes to chop and change which ranking factors they think are more important on a website, and not tell anyone… This basically makes it a near-impossible job to keep your website well-ranked for any length of time.
 As a result, it’s important to keep up with any news regarding Google’s SEO algorithms, because there are some James Bond types out there that discover this information and pass it on.

 Secondly, if you have any competition running on social media or elsewhere that leads to a page you’ve optimised, it’s difficult to separate out which audiences are a result of the competition, and which are a result of your impressive SEO capabilities.
 Fortunately, Google Analytics and the social media sites themselves can give you an indication of where visitors came from to land on your page; however, it doesn’t factor in people that have seen the competition, but typed the keywords into the browser rather than clicking on the link.